al4/AirClock/docs/index.md

 ## Disclaimer

-I am not a professional app developer, so please don’t expect a professional-quality app!
+I am not a professional app developer, so please don't expect a professional-quality app!
 This is a hobbyist project written in my own free time, and it does have bugs.
 No warranty is given, express or implied.

 I am also not a doctor, or a scientist conducting research into jet-lag, circadian rhythms or sleep cycles, or an authority on any such subjects.
 Use of this app should not be taken as medical advice, and it will not prevent jet lag.